 There is no argument that the Commissioner should consider specific estoppels and laches where appropriate to do so.
 (Compare ruling re Israel TM 203468 Yehuda Goita vs. Northern Delicatessen ltd., 13 December 2016.
 However, when considering res juricata one has to balance this with the Commissioner’s interest in the registers being correct.

-in this instance, the court did not positively relate to the issue of the validity of the patent.
-The Patentee wants to deduce an implicit assumption of validity that estoppels the issue being addressed.
+In this instance, the court did not positively relate to the issue of the validity of the patent.
+The Patentee wants to deduce that there is an implicit assumption of validity that estoppels the issue being addressed.
 However, the decision was merely a court rubber stamping an out-of-court settlement, which, in the Monsanto case is considered as being a narrow right, whereas the Commissioner’s responsibility for the purity of the register is much broader.

 The Commissioner does not think that one can rule estoppels from cases where patentability wasn’t discussed.
 This does not serve the purpose behind res juricata which is intended to serve the interest of the court, that of the public and that of the parties themselves: